The Secrets to Creating a Plumbing Proposal That Doesn’t Suck (And Wins More Bids)

-Plumbing proposals can be tricky to get right.
+Plumbing proposals can be tricky to get right when you're not using a streamlined solution like

 On the one hand, you want to showcase your expertise and convince the customer that you’re the right person for the job.
 On the other hand, you want to keep it simple enough that they aren’t confused by a bunch of technical jargon about the work they’re trying to get done.